 “There must be some balance between regulation and innovation.
 One way to achieve that harmony is to embed privacy features from the beginning, starting with the design specifications of new technologies, i.e., Privacy by Design.”

-The concept is based on seven “foundational principles” that any organization must adopt in order to fully incorporate Privacy By Design.
-They are:
+If you’re interested, you can read Cavoukian’s full Privacy By Design White Paper here.
+The concept is based on seven “foundational principles.”
+Any organization must carefully consider each one in order to fully incorporate Privacy By Design.

 - Proactive not reactive